United States national cricket team: 2010–2015

-USA finished second in the 2010 Division Five after losing the final against Nepal and won promotion to 2010 Division Four.
+The U.S. finished second in the 2010 Division Five after losing the final against Nepal and won promotion to 2010 Division Four.
 They continued their climb in more emphatic style by finishing first in 2010 Division Four, demolishing Italy in the final.
 They were promoted to 2011 Division Three where they took last place and were relegated to 2012 Division Four.
 There they finished in second place, and were promoted back to 2013 Division Three.
 They remained in Division Three after finishing in third place, but were relegated after finishing fifth in 2014 Division Three.

 2015 suspension

 On June 26, 2015, the ICC again suspended USACA, this time because an ICC review "had expressed significant concerns about the governance, finance, reputation and cricketing activities of USACA".
-This suspension does not impact the National Team playing Matches, but instead cuts off ICC funding and stops USACA from being able to approve any events held in the USA (although the ICC can still approve events held in the United States).
+This suspension does not impact the National Team playing Matches, but instead cuts off ICC funding and stops USACA from being able to approve any events held in the United States (although the ICC can still approve events held in the United States).
 This suspension will be upheld until USACA can show the ICC that "conditions relating to governance, finance and its cricket activities" have improved.

-In the 2016 Division Four the USA finished second, with a 3–2 record and was promoted to 2017 Division Three.
-In the 2017 Division Three competition, the USA finished fourth, with a 2–3 record.
+In the 2016 World Cricket League Division Four, the United States finished second with a 3–2 record and was promoted to Division Three for 2017.
+In the 2017 Division Three competition, the U.S. finished fourth, with a 2–3 record.
 The third place match was rained out and finished with no result.
-The USA remained in Division Three.
+The United States remained in Division Three.